PATIENT SELECTION, COUNSELING, AND PREOPERATIVE CONSIDERATIONS

 THE IRVING PROCEDURE

-The Irving procedure was introduced as a technique for ligation and division of the oviduct at the time of cesarean section (Fig. 4).
-This technique was developed due to the perceived higher failure rates for traditional tubal sterilization when performed at cesarean section, possibly caused by increased hypertrophy and vascularity of the oviducts in the immediate postpartum period.
+The Irving procedure was introduced as a technique for ligation and division of the oviduct at the time of cesarean delivery (Fig. 4).
+This technique was developed due to the perceived higher failure rates for traditional tubal sterilization when performed at cesarean, possibly caused by increased hypertrophy and vascularity of the oviducts in the immediate postpartum period.
 In the technique as originally described, the tube is divided at approximately the ampullary–isthmic junction.
 With the ends of the suture left long, the proximal tube is buried within the substance of the myometrium on the anterior uterine surface just above the insertion of the round ligament.
 However, the tube may be buried posteriorly if this is more convenient (see Fig. 4B).
 The end of the distal portion of the tube is buried between leaves of the broad ligament.
-When the procedure is performed at the time of cesarean section, as the uterus undergoes involution, the buried proximal ends of the tubes become more and more compressed and eventually become obliterated.
-The Irving procedure is not recommended as an interval procedure, although when performed in the puerperal period, it is highly effective and has a low failure rate.13
+When the procedure is performed at the time of cesarean, as the uterus undergoes involution, the buried proximal ends of the tubes become more and more compressed and eventually become obliterated.
+The Irving procedure is not recommended as an interval procedure, although when performed in the puerperal period, it is highly effective and has a low failure rate.14

 Fig. 4.
 Irving procedure.
 A. The tube is divided in the region of the ampullary–isthmic junction, and the ends of the suture are kept long for traction and for use in the subsequent steps of the procedure.
 B. Using blunt dissection, a tunnel is made within the substance of the uterine myometrium and the proximal tube is pulled into this chamber and sutured in place.
 C. The distal tube is then buried within the substance of the broad ligament.
 Additional sutures may be necessary to close the defect within the mesosalpinx and adjacent broad ligament as a result of the previous dissection.